Beth Paterson Smith, PhD

 In 1971, Dr. Smith received a BA in Microbiology from the University of Texas at Austin and a PhD in toxicology in 1974 from Texas A & M University.
 From 1974 to 1978, she completed a postdoctoral fellowship in pathology at the Bowman Gray School of Medicine.

 In 1987, the Department of Orthopaedic Surgery committed to support clinical and basic science research within the department.
 She joined the faculty to assist in the development of the department's research capabilities.
 As a result of the initiative to provide expanded research opportunities, faculty members, orthopaedic residents, medical students, and graduate students have been able to participate in a wide variety of research projects.
-Dr. Smith's role in this initiative is to support all research projects by providing the basic services, infrastructure, and assistance with scientific design necessary to enable the faculty and residents in a busy clinical department to achieve their research goals.
+Dr. Smith's role is to support all research projects by providing the basic services, infrastructure, and assistance with scientific design necessary to enable the faculty and residents in a busy clinical department to achieve their research goals.
 As part of the departmental research plan, the department has focused on several areas in order to develop, expand, and implement a nationally-recognized program in orthopaedic research.
 Faculty and residents have been successfully involved in the development of animal models, the use of outcome studies to follow the orthopaedic management of various patient groups, and most recently, the development of nanotechnology and regenerative medicine approaches to orthopaedic pathologies.

 SYNOPSIS OF AREA OF INTEREST: Areas of research are clinical outcome studies evaluating various treatments of orthopaedic conditions, and the use of botulinum toxin in the management of orthopaedic conditions including spasticity, tendon repair, and post-operative pain relief.